t4qjXH8N/ioBroker.google-sharedlocations/README.md

 The adapter can receive and process a bunch of messages, please have a look at main.js for details.
 Sometimes the recovery email address has to be used to solve a challenge by Googles, therefore it may have to be entered in the adapter.

 ## Usage
-When opening the configuration for the first time enter only the google login data.
+There are three possibilities to login into your Google account.
+The first possibility is to enter your account credentials and the recovery email address associated with the account.
+If the first possibility fails, use the second possibility .
+The second possibility retrieves the cookie using a proxy.
+If the second possibility fails, you can enter the cookie directly.
 Two factor authentification has to be disabled for the user.

 ## Troubleshooting
 ### instance indicator is green but no location data is received or instance indicator is yellow and the log says "please login manually"